 Question 1:

-Urgent care services are for a condition which requires prompt attention but does not rise to the level of an emergency.
-When is [Provider Name or FQHC/RHC Name]’s next available appointment date and time for urgent care services?
+Urgent services are for a condition which requires prompt attention but does not rise to the level of an emergency.
+When is [Provider Name or FQHC/RHC Name]’s next available appointment date and time for urgent services?

-[Allow space for the provider to insert date (mm/dd/yy) and time (hh:mm am/pm) PT, indicate that this appointment is a telehealth appointment or indicate that this appointment type is not applicable and provide a brief explanation.
+[Allow space for the provider to insert date (mm/dd/yy) and time (hh:mm am/pm) PT, whether this appointment is an in-person appointment, telehealth appointment or either or indicate that this appointment type is not applicable and provide a brief explanation.
 Indicate this information in the “Question 1” field of the applicable Raw Data Report Form.]

 Calculation 1: